Charles Blackader: 38th (Welsh) Division

-In late May 1918, Blackader was relieved of command and replaced by Thomas Cubitt, a younger officer.
-This was not apparently due to incompetence or age – Douglas Haig had described Blackader's achievements with 38th Division as "excellent" – but due to illness; according to Gary Sheffield, he had fallen ill after "being licked by a rabid dog".
+In late May 1918, Blackader, who in January had been promoted to the substantive rank of major general, was relieved of command and replaced by Major General Thomas Cubitt, a younger officer.
+This was not apparently due to incompetence or age – the commander-in-chief (C-in-C) of the British Expeditionary Force (BEF), Field Marshal Sir Douglas Haig, had described Blackader's achievements with the 38th Division as "excellent" – but due to illness; according to Gary Sheffield, he had fallen ill after "being licked by a rabid dog".
 Under Cubitt's command, the 38th Division would build on its past training and fight through the Hundred Days Offensive with great success.

+Post-War

-On 21 November 1918, Blackader was appointed to command the Southern District in Ireland, serving until 1 February 1920.
+On 21 November 1918, ten days after the armistice of 11 November 1918 which ended the war, Blackader was appointed to command the Southern District in Ireland, serving until 1 February 1920.

-For his service in the war, he was appointed an aide-de-camp to the King in 1916, and made a Companion of the Order of the Bath in 1917.
+For his service in the war, he was appointed an aide-de-camp to the King in 1916, and made a Companion of the Order of the Bath in January 1917.
 He was also made a Commander of the Belgian Order of Leopold, and awarded both the Belgian and French Croix de Guerre.

 Blackader died, of liver cancer and heart failure on 2 April 1921, at Queen Alexandra Military Hospital, survived by his wife and two daughters, and leaving a small estate of just under £450.
 There is a memorial to him in the regimental chapel in Leicester Cathedral.

 On 1 March 2013, as a result of research into the circumstances of his death by the In From The Cold Project, he was accepted for commemoration by the Commonwealth War Graves Commission in their United Kingdom Book of Remembrance, until June when his grave had been belatedly found at Putney Vale Cemetery (Section K).